Home > Events > Propagating Awareness on Cutting Edge Technology

 Iconic façades require all the stake holders to strike the right balance between a host of parameters from conceiving the correct design to specifying the optimum materials and finally putting them together in place to materialize the epochal, vanguard building envelope.
 With ever increasing population density and destinations getting farther, the demand for the latest and Technology best in technology and quality also has increased.
 The 3rd season of Zak World of Facades held at New Delhi, brought together a horde of new and efficient façade materials and technologies to entice the minds of the designers and users alike whereby the industry stalwarts tried to bridge the gap between proposed and practical.
 In its 13th edition, the conference had become a specialized forum in region, and discussed the latest innovations and challenges in the Facade industry.

-The Session 1 began with a presentation by Sourabh Kankar, RM Architectural, Gujarat Guardian.
+Session 1 began with a presentation by Sourabh Kankar, RM Architectural, Gujarat Guardian.
 The topic was “From rendering to reality – Principles of glass selection for façades”.
 Kankar spoke about solar spectrum vis-à-vis performance and design, sunguard applications and tools and calculators for glass selection.
-He explained various aspects of energy conservation in buildings by effective control of solar energy through right coating and glazing, and this is to create better interior environment as well.
-He also spoke about the products by his company which could be applied on various surfaces based on climatic conditions, satisfying aesthetic needs, providing better performance, saving energy.
+He explained various aspects of energy conservation in buildings by effective control of solar energy through the right coating and glazing, and this is to create a better interior environment as well.
+He also spoke about the products by his company that could be applied on various surfaces based on climatic conditions, satisfying aesthetic needs, providing better performance, and saving energy.

-Micha Pawelka, MD, Priedemann Building Envelope Consultants discussed complex and challenging aspects of façade designs, He also deliberated on various guidance service.
-He explained various methods to achieve desired quality façade within the stipulated cost and time and added that inconsistency in design, lack of realistic schedule, inefficient budgeting, and de-motivated façade suppliers are the reasons for complications in design.
+Micha Pawelka, MD, Priedemann Building Envelope Consultants discussed complex and challenging aspects of façade designs, He also deliberated on various guidance services.
+He explained various methods to achieve the desired quality façade within the stipulated cost and time and added that inconsistency in design, lack of realistic schedule, inefficient budgeting, and de-motivated façade suppliers are the reasons for complications in design.

 A special keynote speech was given by Jonas Upton-Hansen, Managing Director, Upton Hansen Architects (UHA) London.
-He spoke on designing façades for the north Indian markets, looking at the cultural, regional, economical, statutory, performance challenges.
+He spoke on designing façades for the north Indian markets, looking at the cultural, regional, economic, statutory, and performance challenges.
 He said that façade design is of very low priority for builders and developers at present.
 The builders are driven by the demand, and hence the developments are very typical and dense in Indian cities.
 He spoke on the challenges vs opportunities in the façade building segment, cost monitoring, tendering strategies and quality control of facades.
 He also explained various approaches for designing facades as building ‘USP’ (Unique Selling Point).
-Jonas elaborated on the need for façade testing and proper review process, and how streamlined façade installations help controlling the quality of façade.
-He presented his firms project “Michael Schumacher World Tower” at Gurgaon for Homested as a case study.
+Jonas elaborated on the need for façade testing and proper review process, and how streamlined façade installations help control the quality of the façade.
+He presented his firm’s project “Michael Schumacher World Tower” at Gurgaon for Homested as a case study.

 Antony John, Engineering Director, Schüco India, presented the case study of the Schüco façades at One BKC, Mumbai.
 He explained the project details and challenges, and the customised solutions by Schüco.